Boehringer-Ingelheim/oncomsm/README.md

 ### Giving feedback

-Even if you do not feel comfortable opening an issue in this repository or even a pull request, your feedback and error reports are highly valued.
+Your feedback and error reports are highly valued!
-Just get in touch with the maintainer directly and try to be specific in describing a potential problem.
-Feature suggestions etc. are better suited for an issue on GitHub though ;)

 ### Updating stan models